A Description of Several Types of Radiant Systems

 There are many ways to take advantage of the benefits of radiant heating and cooling.
-Some heating system concepts are at least 100 years old.
-Other systems are newer and more innovative.
+Some radiant floor heat system concepts are at least 100 years old.
+Our radiant heating systems are newer and more innovative.
 We urge you to at least take a look at these modern systems.
-The newer and more innovative systems can offer significant advantages.
+The newer and more innovative floor heating systems can offer significant advantages.

 (both heat and domestic hot water are provided directly from the same heating unit)

 The “Open Direct Radiant System” is a significant breakthrough in radiant heating design.
 The Open Direct Radiant System offers unprecedented efficiency with a highly affordable first cost and is our preferred system of all radiant heating systems.
 It is one single system that operates in two different and distinct ways.
 When floor heat is called for, the pump comes on and water flows out of the tank, through the radiant floor heating zone and back to the tank.
 When domestic hot water is wanted, water flows out of the tank and goes to the fixture.
 All water in the system remains potable.